Veeradatatech/Bank_loan-Analysis-Project-/README.md

    ![stored](https://github.com/user-attachments/assets/045a6895-3482-4f62-b173-3ec9aaea668a)

-* Reusable blocks for region, Payment_frequency, status, and loan-type-based summaries
+* Reusable blocks for region, Payment_frequency, status, and loan-type-based summaries.

-* Helps in data extraction to store what we want
+* Helps in data extraction to store what we want.

 **🧩 Views** :

    ![views](https://github.com/user-attachments/assets/dd41f93c-09c1-43e0-bddc-e6f0506a2ec5)

-* Created reusable datasets: North, quarterly, unsecured
+* Created reusable datasets: North, quarterly, unsecured.

-* Clean way to isolate and reuse filtered data subsets
+* Clean way to isolate and reuse filtered data subsets.

 **🚀 Indexing** :

    ![index](https://github.com/user-attachments/assets/9d28b287-13df-4a23-b2be-8f82a4b0f58b)

-* Indexed on application_channel to optimize filtering
+* Indexed on application_channel to optimize filtering.

-# 📊 Dashboard
+## 📊 Dashboard

 👉 [Download loan.pbix](loan.pbix)

 ![Alt text](loan_dashboard.jpg)

-# 🛠 How to Use
+## 🛠 How to Use

-1. Clone this repository
+1. Clone this repository.

 2. Open SQL files in your preferred client (MySQL Workbench, etc,.)

-3. Run queries on the provided dataset
+3. Run queries on the provided dataset.

-4. (Optional) Open the Power BI file to explore the dashboard
+4. (Optional) Open the Power BI file to explore the dashboard.

-# 🧰 Tools & Technologies
+## 🧰 Tools & Technologies

-**MS Excel** : For Data cleaning (null removal, de-duplication)
+**MS Excel**: For Data cleaning (null removal, de-duplication)

- **MySQL**   : For Data Modeling, Transformation, Complex Querying and Analysis of bank loan.
+ **MySQL**: For Data Modeling, Transformation, Complex Querying and Analysis of bank loan.

-**Power BI**`: For Dashboard and data visualization
+**Power Bi**: For Dashboard and data visualization